archilogic-com/room-booking/README.md

 	npm start

-Runs the app in the development mode.
-An express app that proxies Archilogic's Space API will run on [http://localhost:3000](http://localhost:3000).
+That command starts an express app that proxies Archilogic's Space API will run on [http://localhost:3000](http://localhost:3000), and a frontend app at [http://localhost:3001](http://localhost:3001)
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The project loads a default scene.
 You can set a different scene by adding `?scene=THIS_IS_ANOTHER_SCENE_ID`.